Elbrtt/SE_Project/README.md

 ---

-# Oasis: High-Performance Gaming Social Hub 🎮
+# Oasis: All Platform Gaming Social Hub 🎮

 Oasis is a specialized desktop application designed to bridge the gap between social communication platforms and game library management systems.
 By integrating **Discord-style** real-time interaction with **Steam-style** game tracking, Oasis provides a singular, lightweight environment for gamers to manage their digital assets and social circles.